Skip to content

 Is it any different from the previous technique?
 Not really, but it creates a different look.

 How?
-Well, with gesso, you can create a textured background.
+Well, with Gesso, you can create a textured background.
 Just put some on the paper, move it around with your brush, or a toothpick, whatever will make a mark on the wet gesso.

 So, when you drip watercolor on this kind of background, it flows differently.
 The water goes down faster because the gesso makes the surface smoother.